Theldus/alertik/README.md

 - **`FORWARD_PORT`**: Define the port number on which the syslog server is listening for incoming messages.

 ## Setup in RouterOS
-Using Alertik is straightforward: simply configure your RouterOS to download the latest Docker image from [theldus/alertik:latest](https://hub.docker.com/repository/docker/theldus/alertik/tags) and set/export three environment variables:
+Using Alertik is straightforward: simply configure your RouterOS to download the latest Docker image from [theldus/alertik:latest](https://hub.docker.com/repository/docker/theldus/alertik/tags) and set/export the environment variables related to the Notifiers and Environment/Static Events you want to configure.
-- `TELEGRAM_BOT_TOKEN`: The token for a pre-configured Telegram bot.
-- `TELEGRAM_CHAT_ID`: The chat ID where notifications will be sent.
-- `TELEGRAM_NICKNAME`: The nickname you wish to be called.

 <details><summary>The general procedure is similar for any Docker image (click to expand):</summary>